The University offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) in political science.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Department of Political Science offers several scholarships and awards, including the
+In addition, the Department of Political Science offers several scholarships and awards.

 The Catalog of Indiana State University is the document of